brooth/jeta-site/mysite/home/markdown/inject.md

     public class MyScope {
     }

-In fact, this class does noithiing, but it's used to create a `MetaScope`:
+In fact, this class does nothing, but it's used to create a `MetaScope`:

     :::java
     MetaScope<MyScope> myMetaScope =
         new MetaScopeController<>(metasitory, new MyScope()).get();

 <span class="label label-info">Note</span> `MetaScope` is the major class of `Jeta DI`.
 It holds the  information about providers and is used to satisfy module dependencies.
-You must pass a meta scope to `InjectController` in order to inject entities into a master:
+You pass a meta scope to `InjectController` in order to use injection:

     :::java
     new InjectController(metasitory, master).inject(myMetaScope);

 <span class="label label-info">Note</span> Use `StaticInjectController` for static dependencies.

-Nevertheless, there is a little trick that makes scopes useful, though.
+Nevertheless, there is a little trick that makes scopes useful.
 You can use it to pass data into the providers.
 Let's say we need an object `Application` in our meta entities.
 In this case, the better way is to use a scope for:

     :::java
     public class MyScope {